davydenk/simple_advection/README.md

     cd build
     ninja

 The default executable name is set to advection.x.
-The executable requires parameter files, the example of which provided in the param_files folder.
+The executable requires parameter files, the example of which can be found in the param_files folder.
 To run the program, do:

     ./advection.x PATH_TO_PARAM_FILE

-For example the inside the build folder you can run:
+For example, from the inside of the build folder you can run:

     ./advection.x ../param_files/params_default.txt

-The final output is printed to the "result.txt" file.
-The intermidiate output files are written to the "gif_dir" folder with the names "TIME_STEP.dat".
+The final output is printed to the ``result.txt`` file.
+The intermidiate output files are written to the ``gif_dir`` folder with the names ``TIME_STEP.dat``.
 Currently, the output is performed in text format, so it is not adviced to print too many steps.

+The example gnuplot script ``gif.gp`` to create a gif out of the results obtained by running with the default parameters file (from the ``param_files`` folder) together with the resulting gif are provided in the ``plots`` folder.

 ## Parameter files